-Status: Application Period is currently CLOSED for infrastructure projects.
+Status: Application Period is currently Open for infrastructure projects.

 Your local Utility Company may have additional funding that can be stacked with our programs.
 All funding amounts cannot exceed the cost of the infrastructure.
 Other limitations may apply and will be evaluated during the application review process.

 PGE -EV Fleet Ready

 Community Air Protection

 Maximum Eligible Cost

 Any infrastructure project3